Some parts of this page may be machine-translated.

 By using styles, you can achieve a consistent appearance.

-The figure below shows the style (part of it) of the manual that our company previously created in Word.
+The figure below shows part of the styles used in a manual our company previously created with Word.

-By setting the display of headings such as "1.
-Heading" and "1.1 Heading", formatting can be applied to the paragraph where the cursor is located with a single click, allowing different people to create the manual while maintaining a consistent appearance.
-A unified appearance makes the manual easier to read and understand.
+By presetting display formats such as "1.
+Heading" and "1.1 Heading," formatting can be applied with a single click, allowing the document to maintain a consistent look even when different people are responsible.
+This uniform appearance makes the manual easier to read and understand.

-Word has the functionality to automatically create and update tables of contents.
+Word has functions for automatic creation and updating of tables of contents.

-In manuals, the table of contents is an important part that allows readers to quickly access the information they want to know.
-While it is possible to create a table of contents in Excel, it can be surprisingly cumbersome as you have to create links for each sheet.
-In this regard, Word can automatically create a table of contents from headings, making it relatively easy to enhance the searchability of information.
+The table of contents in a manual is an important part that allows readers to smoothly reach the information they want to know.
+While it is possible to create a table of contents in Excel, it requires effort such as setting links for each sheet.
+In that regard, Word can automatically create a table of contents from headings, making it relatively easy to improve the searchability of information.

-Many people may adopt Word for this advantage.
+Many people may choose Word because of this advantage.

-In manual operations, it is important to keep a record of when, who, and what kind of updates were made in order to share past information and the history with stakeholders.
-Excel does not have this functionality, but with Word, you can easily keep records by using the "Track Changes" feature.
+In manual management, keeping a record of when, who, and what kind of updates were made is important for sharing past information and the background with stakeholders.
+Excel does not have this feature, but with Word, you can easily keep records by utilizing the "Track Changes" function.

-To make manuals clear and easy to read, it is necessary to eliminate typos and inconsistencies in terminology.
-While it can be quite challenging to verify and refine manually, using Word's spell check and proofreading features allows for efficient implementation.
+To make manuals clear and easy to read, it is necessary to eliminate typos and omissions and to unify spelling and terminology.
+Checking this manually can be difficult, but by utilizing Word’s spell check and proofreading functions, it can be done efficiently.

 Additionally, for those who often print and view manuals, the ease of printing can also be considered an advantage of Word.